AndrasE/testEjsGit/README.md

 ## Hi there 👋

-This test with Ejs and body-parser was part of my self-study. <br> Nothing more to say here, you can run on localhost if you like. 🙂
+This test with Ejs and body-parser was part of my self-study.
+Nothing more to say here, you can run on localhost if you like. 🙂

 Take care, code safe! 💻